Another Democrat Faces Calls To Resign Because Of Sexual Harassment Allegations

 Earlier this week Pelosi, along with House Speaker Paul Ryan, R-Wis., and Rep. James Clyburn, the highest-ranking African-American member of Congress, called on Rep. John Conyers, D-Mich., to resign.

 Conyers, the most senior member of Congress and a founding member of the Congressional Black Caucus, is facing mounting pressure to resign after multiple women have come forward accusing him of sexual harassment, including a former staffer Marion Brown who received a $27,000 payment not to discuss details of his alleged misconduct.
-She spoke about Conyers earlier this week on NBC's the Today show.
+She spoke about Conyers earlier this week on NBC's Today show.

-He was hospitalized in Michigan due to stress this week, according to his lawyer.

 Conyers, who is under investigation by the House Ethics Committee, has stepped down from his post as ranking member of the powerful House Judiciary Committee, but remains in office.
+He was hospitalized in Michigan because of stress this week, according to his lawyer.

-Across the Capitol, the Senate Ethics Committee confirmed Thursday it has opened a preliminary inquiry into allegations regarding Sen. Al Franken, D-Minn.
+Across the Capitol, the Senate Ethics Committee confirmed Thursday that it has opened a preliminary inquiry into allegations regarding Sen. Al Franken, D-Minn.
 Franken is accused of groping multiple women.
-In an interview with Minnesota Public Radio recently Franken said he was ashamed of his actions, but that he would not leave office.
+In a recent interview with Minnesota Public Radio, Franken said that he was ashamed of his actions, but that he would not leave office.

 "I'm going to take responsibility.
-I'm going to be held accountable and I'm going to try to be productive in the way I speak about this," Franken said.
+I'm going to be held accountable, and I'm going to try to be productive in the way I speak about this," Franken said.